JavascriptMick/supanuxt-saas/README.md

 - You need to need to pre-emptively create a Stripe user *before* you send them to the checkout page so that you know who they are when the webhook comes back.
 - There are like a Billion Fricking Webhooks you *can* subscribe to but for an MVP, you just need the *customer.subscription* events and you basically treat them all the same.

-# TODO
-- add role to membership and have methods for changing role, making sure one owner etc (done)
-- remove @unique so users can have multiple accounts (done)
-- add concept of 'current' account for user.. (done)
-- add max_notes property to plan and account as an example of a 'limit' property (done)
-- add spinup script somehow to create plans???.... should I use some sort of generator like sidebase?
-- team invitation thingy (not required, admins can add new members to team)
-- actions which mutate the current user account should update the context... (done)
-- integration with stripe including web hooks (basics done).
--- add email to user record... capture from login same as user name (done) -- initial user should be created with an expired plan (done, initial plan and plan period now controled via config to allow either a trial plan or a 'No Plan' for initial users)
--- add a pricing page....should be the default redirect from signup if the user has no active plan.. not sure whether to use a 'blank' plan or make plan nullable  (basic pricing page is done - decided on 'no plan' plan)
--- figure out what to do with Plan Name.
-Could add Plan Name to account record and copy over at time of account creation or updation.  could pull from the Plan record for display.... but makes it difficult to change... should be loosely coupled, maybe use first approach (done)
--- figure out when/how plan changes.. is it triggered by webhook?
-(Done, webhook looks up product info on plan record and updates plan info)
--- Plan info is all over the place... product id is on the plan record in the db, pricing id's are on the pricing page template. would it be too crazy to have an admin page to administer pricing and plan/product info? (scratch, current system works ok)
--- What to do with pricing page? should probably change depending on current account information i.e. buttons say 'upgrade' for plans > current and maybe 'downgrade' for plans < current?
-(Add an 'order' to the plan... basically an integer indicating how 'good' the plan is so that if your current account plan order (yes it's also copied onto the account), is lower than the plan on the pricing page, it says 'upgrade', otherwise 'downgrade'... on second thought, maybe just use plan name and if it's not == to your current plan, say 'switch to plan')
 # Admin Functions Scenario (shitty test)
 Pre-condition
 User 3 (encumbent id=3) - Owner of own single user account.
 Admin of Team account